moktavizen/terminal-benchmark/README.md

 # Terminal Benchmark

 Benchmarks of several Wayland terminal emulator.
 All test is done on newest version (at the time of writing) with default config.
-Check respective terminal directory for visualization.
+Terminal size is set similiarly on each test.
+Check respective test directory for visualization.

 These benchmarks is to help users in choosing terminal, Some may prioritize IO performance, others may prioritize memory usage and so on.
 These benchmarks